alexander-marsolais/getting_cleaning_data/README.md

 'merged_subset' was first melted using melt() (from reshape2 package), with id.vars=c("Subject", "Activity"), and stored in 'melt_subset' data.frame.

-'melt_subset' contains four columns; 'Subject', 'Activity', 'variable'
+'melt_subset' contains four columns; 'Subject', 'Activity', 'variable', 'value'.

 Then ddply() (from plyr package) was called on 'melt_subset', with .(Subject, Activity, variable) as .variable argument, and 'summarise, mean=mean(value)' passed to .fun argument.

-Resulting data.frame is called 'merged_subset_means'
+Resulting data.frame is called 'merged_subset_means'.

+This is then exported as text file ('course_assignment.txt') into the root directory.